freeCodeCamp/guide/src/pages/java/pojo/index.md

 POJO stands for "Plain Old Java Object".
 This is different from Plain Old _Javascript_ Objects.
 A Plain Old Java Object refers to the Object Oriented Programming (OOP) paradigm that is used in the Java programming language.
 The [OOP model](https://en.wikipedia.org/wiki/Object-oriented_programming) treats data as 'objects'.
 Each 'object' is an instance of a 'Class', which represents the archetype or template from which all objects inherit their properties and attributes.

 A POJO is therefore simply a Java Object.
-However, it must also satisfy the following two additional criteria:
+However, it must also satisfy the following additional criteria:
-(i) it must not extend prescecified Java Classes;
+1. it must not extend prespecified Java Classes;

 ```java
 public class Foo extends javax.servlet.http.HttpServlet {
 ...// body ...
 }
 ```
-(ii) it must not implement prespecified Interfaces;
+2. it must not implement prespecified Interfaces;

 ```java
 public class Bar implements javax.ejb.EntityBean {
   ...  // body
 }
 ```
-(iii) it must not contain prespecified Annotations.
+3. it must not contain prespecified Annotations.
 ```java
 @javax.persistence.Entity public class Baz {
   ... // body ...